Papyrus 62: History

 Leiv Amundsen dated the manuscript to the 4th century.
 INTF dated it to the 4th century.
 The manuscript was found in Egypt.
 The text was published by Amundsen in 1945.
-It was examined by Maldfeld, Kurt Treu, Karl Jaroš.
+It was examined by Maldfeld, Kurt Treu, and Karl Jaroš.

 It is cited in critical editions of the New Testament (NA26, NA27).
 It is currently housed at the University of Oslo Library (Inv.
 1661) in Oslo.